2024 Minnesota House of Representatives election: Close races

 Major Minnesota news outlets published lists of House districts that were expected to be competitive in 2024 based on past results and campaign spending.
-The Minnesota Star Tribune considered 15 races competitive, MPR News listed 14 as districts to watch, MinnPost and the Minnesota Reformer both cited 16 districts.
+The Minnesota Star Tribune considered 15 races competitive, MPR News listed 14 as districts to watch, and MinnPost and the Minnesota Reformer both cited 16 districts.

 21 districts were decided by margins below 10 points, 16 races under 5 points, and 4 separated by less than 1%.
 The closest contest was in District 54A, where Brad Tabke led by 14 votes on election night (0.06%); this margin was extended to 15 votes after a hand recount.
 Districts 54A and 14B both saw their results confirmed in recounts.

 Seats where the margin of victory was under 10%: